Hamish & Andy (podcast): Notable activities

 In October 2019, Hamish & Andy organised Chicken Fest, an international invitation to listeners to dress up in black tie garb and visit their favourite local chicken shop.
 The event, held on 21 October, culminated in thousands of listeners turning up to restaurants around Australia.

-In August 2020, the duo released the Hamish & Andy Loyalty Card, with the promise of being accepted at every store worldwide and giving 10% off the cardholder's purchase, with 5% of that cut immediately going back to the store.
+In August 2020, the duo released the Hamish & Andy Loyalty Card, with the promise of being accepted at every store worldwide and giving 10% off the cardholder's purchase, with 50% of that cut immediately going back to the store, resulting in a net 5% discount.
 30,000 cards were produced and sent to listeners who signed up at their website.

 In October 2020, Hamish & Andy released a limited-edition illustrated coffee table book featuring over 100 "power moves" from the eponymous segment where listeners submit activities to assert dominance over each other.
 A total of 30,000 copies were produced in its first run.
 A second edition of the book was released in October 2021.

 On 1 December 2022, as part of the season five finale, the duo, along with 61 listeners, gathered in a Rex Boeing 737 at Melbourne Airport for an "Emergency Slide Party", which involved everyone casually descending down the plane's evacuation slide.
 The event had originally been planned in 2020, but it was delayed numerous times due to the COVID-19 pandemic.

+Hamish and Andy hosted a conference called ConCon at Golden Pines Resort, Gold Coast in November 2024, where the aim was to cover information relevant to every single participant's profession.
+300 delegates attended across two days of presentations.

 Remembering Project (2020–present)

 In October 2020, a spin-off podcast was launched titled Hamish & Andy's Remembering Project.
 Each episode, the duo are given a random date by Radio Mike to discuss all their previous radio shows that were conducted on that day.
 Either Blake or Lee picks a segment from a chosen year, and, if they conclude on a good one to talk about, they play it in full.

 As of December 2022, 64 episodes of the Remembering Project have been published.
-Episodes from seasons 3 and 4 were originally exclusive to the Listnr app, but have since been added to other major podcast platforms.
+Episodes from seasons 3 and 4 were originally exclusive to the LiSTNR app, but have since been added to other major podcast platforms.
+As of season 5, episodes debut on the LiSTNR app before being added elsewhere a week later.

+The first episode of season 5 was a "special edition" featuring audio from Cruise Control, a radio show hosted by Hamish Blake and Andy Lee, along with Ryan Shelton and Wippa on the community radio station SYN.
+According to the duo, this was the first time they hosted a radio show.